godotengine/godot-docs/classes/class_texturerect.rst

 **Inherits:** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Control for drawing textures.
+A control that displays a texture.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Used to draw icons and sprites in a user interface.
+A control that displays a texture, for example an icon inside a GUI.
 The texture's placement can be controlled with the :ref:`stretch_mode<class_TextureRect_property_stretch_mode>` property.
 It can scale, tile, or stay centered inside its bounding rectangle.

 .. rst-class:: classref-introduction-group